Take your law firm's presence to the next level with content marketing!

 What is a buyer persona?
 It's the "identity" of your ideal client.
-Any content you create for inbound marketing, including landing pages or practice area pages, should be done with your idea client in mind.
-To ensure that your content targets that ideal client, you'll want to do a significant amount of work up front to develop buyer personas.
-When you’re imagining your ideal reader or website visitor, you'll want to think about a wide range of characteristics well beyond the legal topic—the visitor’s geographic residence, socioeconomic status, cultural background, and other related factors.
-Many law firms have more than one buyer persona depending upon who they’re hoping to draw into the firm’s online content and what they want those visitors to do (i.e., get in touch about hiring a lawyer, apply for a legal position).
+Any content you create for inbound marketing, including landing pages or practice area pages, should be done with your ideal client in mind.
+To ensure that your content targets that ideal client, you'll want to do a lot of work upfront to develop buyer personas.
+When imagining your ideal reader or website visitor, you'll want to consider characteristics beyond the legal topic—geographic residence, socioeconomic status, cultural background, and other factors.
+Many law firms have more than one buyer persona depending upon who they hope to draw into their online content and what they want those visitors to do (e.g., get in touch about hiring a lawyer or apply for a legal position).

 Considering Law Firm Landing Page Optimization

 To optimize your landing pages for search engines, there are various strategies you can implement.
 While some may require the assistance of a website designer, you can tackle plenty of SEO techniques on your own.
 Considering your buyer personas, it's important to consider the keywords and phrases they may use when searching for legal services.
 Incorporating these into your landing pages can boost your search engine rankings.
 Additionally, link building through external links can further enhance your online presence and attract more potential clients.

 The quality of a landing page can also play a major role in search engine rankings, and the length of your landing page is extremely important.

 Client Testimonials and Law Firm Results